Maltese PM urges team not to sign footballer convicted of rape

-VALLETTA Malta's prime minister urged a local soccer club on Saturday not to sign convicted British rapist Ched Evans, saying it could hurt Malta's image, and Britain's Justice Ministry said it did not usually let newly-released offenders go abroad.
+VALLETTA Jan 3 Malta's prime minister urged the local soccer club Hibernians on Saturday not to sign the British convicted rapist Ched Evans, saying it could hurt Malta's image.

 British media on Friday revealed plans by Hibernians to sign Evans, a former Sheffield United and Wales striker who has been unable to secure a contract in the English league since his release from jail in October.